 Elaine Wolff is the author of the contemporary political suspense manuscript Public Record, and The Bad Picker, Texas noir set in 1980 San Antonio.
-An award-winning journalist who covered crime, culture, and City Hall in San Antonio, she currently lives and writes in Central Colorado with her husband Michael and a 15-year-old dachshund named Wally.
+As the arts editor, then editor in chief, of the San Antonio Current, she covered crime, culture, and City Hall.
+In 2015, she launched Out In SA with Euclid Media.
+A Minnesota native who spent thirty years in South Texas, she currently lives and writes in Central Colorado with her husband Michael and a six-month-old Cairn Terrier named Oliver.

 Some previously published work from the wayback machine